natharyan/Preference-Matcher/README.md

 1. Clone the repository to your local machine.
 2. Ensure that your Google Form options are arranged in a sequential order of preference for accurate matching.
+3. Export the response excel sheet.
-3. Run the algorithm, providing the necessary input data.
+4. Run the algorithm, providing the necessary input data.

 ## Contributing